Today, August 15, we are closed. On Saturday, August 16, we are open from 9 AM to 1 PM.

 Yokohama

-If you wanto to relax, one of the most interesting destinations is also Yamashita Park.
-Located in an area once destroyed by one of the devastating earthquakes that have repeatedly struck the country over the years, it is the ideal place to take a walk or sit on one of the many benches.
-Near the park there is the Yokohama Marine Tower, a tower more than 100 meters high from which you can enjoy a unique view of the entire city.
-After spending a few hours there, due to its proximity, you cannot miss the opportunity to visit the Yokohama waterfront.
+Always to enjoy some moments of relaxation surrounded by greenery, one of the most interesting destinations is also the Yamashita park.
+Located in an area once destroyed by one of the devastating earthquakes that have repeatedly hit the country over the years, it is the ideal place for a walk or to sit on one of the many benches having the city's bay as a panorama.
+Near the park is the Yokohama Marine Tower, a tower over 100 meters high from which you can enjoy a unique view of the entire city.

 Relaxation, fun but also lots of culture!
 In the city, there are many museums such as: the Museum of Contemporary Art that holds works of art by internationally renowned artists such as Cézanne and Picasso, the Museum that traces the history of the port, and finally an entire museum dedicated to the history of instant noodles.